jchausse/fp-jekyll/posts.md

 ---
 layout: page
-title: Jeff Chausse's blog
+title: Jeff Chausse's Writing
-permalink: /blog/
+permalink: /writing/
 ---

-<p>Back in the day, I would blog like nobody's business.
-Now my writing is much more sporadic, but hopefully more useful and insightful.
-Some of it is about UX design.
+<p>Some of my writing is about UX design.
 Some of it isn't.
 I contain multitudes.

 <ul class="post-list">
   {% for post in site.posts %}